-The Outstanding Justice Studies Graduate Award is presented to the outstanding justice studies graduate in recognition of outstanding leadership, service, and academic achievement.
-The award recipient is chosen by the justice studies faculty.
+The Outstanding Criminal Justice Graduate Award is presented to the outstanding Criminal Justice graduate in recognition of outstanding leadership, service, and academic achievement.
+The award recipient is chosen by the Criminal Justice faculty.

-The Outstanding Justice Studies Service Award is presented to the outstanding justice studies student in recognition of outstanding loyalty and service to the justice studies program.
-The award recipient is chosen by the justice studies faculty.
+The Outstanding Criminal Justice Service Award is presented to the outstanding Criminal Justice student in recognition of outstanding loyalty and service to the Criminal Justice program.
+The award recipient is chosen by the Criminal Justice faculty.